+E-commerce tools including shopping carts, inventory managers, and point-of-sale (POS) software allow your website to sell products.
 Most web hosts and website builders have specific e-commerce plans that come with these types of tools, so the cost is built into your subscription price.
 You can also add ecommerce functionality with apps and plugins.
 The cost of these features can range from $0 to around $300 per month.

 - Branding: Most free website builder plans do not let you have a custom domain.
 Instead, your web address exists as a subdomain of your host; for example, yoursite.wix.com.
 If you want to establish your business as credible and professional, this won’t cut it.
 You need a custom domain.

 - Limited features and resources: This can include low bandwidth and little storage, which can affect your site’s speed and size.
-Free website builder plans also typically restrict the type of functionality you can have on your site, and what templates you can use.
+Free website builder plans also typically restrict the type of functionality you can have on your site and what templates you can use.

-- Ecommerce: It’s rare to find a free web host or website builder that allows for ecommerce functionality.
+- E-commerce: It’s rare to find a free web host or website builder that allows for ecommerce functionality.
 If you want to use your website to sell products, you will have to invest in some type of paid plan.

 A website builder is typically the fastest and cheapest way to build a website on your own.
 Pretty much everything is included — your design, hosting, and any security features and functionality you need.

-|Domain name||$10-$30 per year||Yes|
+|Domain name||$10 to $30 per year||Yes|

-|Monthly subscription||$6-$50 per month||Yes|
+|Monthly subscription||$6 to $50 per month||Yes|

 |Security features||$0||Yes (included)|

-|Apps/plugins||$0-$50+ per month||Optional|
+|Apps/plugins||$0 to $50+ per month||Optional|

 |Ecommerce functionality||$0||Optional (included)|

-|Total estimated cost (yearly)||$82-$1,230|
+|Total estimated cost (yearly)||$82 to $1,230|

-Cost of building a website with WordPress
+Cost of Building a Website With WordPress

 WordPress can also be a very affordable option for building a website, although it is a tad more work.
 WordPress’s form editor, which is used to customize themes and add content, has a small learning curve for those without prior experience with the CMS.
 Also, users must set up their web hosting separately.

 However, there are some benefits that come with using WordPress.
 Because web hosting is separate, users can move their site to a different host if they want.
-Also, many web hosts include perks, like a free domain and SSL certificate for a year, easy installation, and quick scalability.
+Also, many WordPress web hosts include perks, like a free domain and SSL certificate for a year, easy installation, and quick scalability.

-|Domain name||$10-$30 per year||Yes|
+|Domain name||$10 to $30 per year||Yes|

-|Hosting||$2.75-$72 per month||Yes|
+|Hosting||$2.75 to $72+ per month||Yes|

-|Theme/Template||$0-$200 per month||Yes|
+|Theme/Template||$0 to $200 per month||Yes|

-|Security features||$0-$200 per year||Yes|
+|Security features||$0 to $200 per year||Yes|

-|Estimated total cost (yearly)||$43-$3,700+|
+|Estimated total cost (yearly)||$43 to $3,644+|

-If your time and technical abilities are severely limited, or you need a highly customized website beyond what a website builder or WordPress can support, your other option is hiring a professional web designer.
+If your time or technical abilities are severely limited, or you need a highly customized website beyond what a website builder or WordPress can support, your other option is hiring a professional web designer.

 Estimating the cost of this method is tricky.
 Different designers charge different rates based on the project specs, their level of experience, geographic location, and other factors.

-|Domain name||$10-$30 per year||Yes|
+|Domain name||$10 to $30 per year||Yes|

-|Hosting||$2.75-$200 per month||Yes|
+|Hosting||$2.75 to $200 per month||Yes|

-|Maintenance||$500-$1,000 per year||Yes|
+|Maintenance||$500 to $1,000 per year||Yes|

-|Estimated total cost||$5,650-$14,260+|
+|Estimated total cost||$1,543 to $8,930+|

 - Get recommendations: Ask friends, family, and colleagues you trust for recommendations for high-quality web designers.
 If there are small business websites you like, find out who designed them.
-If you are searching online, use job portals like UpWork and Freelancer that let past clients leave reviews, so you have a sense of their skill level, professionalism, and reliability.